agasthik/networth-tracker/docs/faq.md

 1. Start the application and log in
 2. Click "Add Account" from the dashboard
-3. Choose your account type (CD, Savings, 401k, Trading, I-bonds)
+3. Choose your account type (CD, Savings, 401k, Trading, I-bonds, HSA)
 4. Fill in the required information
 5. Click "Save"